banne227/ft_transcendence/README.md

 # SUDO IS REQUIRED TO ADD YOUR USER TO THE DOCKER GROUP AND APPEND YOUR IP TO /etc/hosts
 sudo make setup IP=IP_GET_FROM_THE_SERVER_IPADDR
 ```
-- To go into a docker container easly ()
+- To debug a container easly
 ```sh
 make debug A=container_name